thoailinh/Sentiment-Analysis-using-BERT/README.md

 - Test: We use other embedding model combine neural network.
 - Machine Learning Model: We use finetuning BERT combine machine learning algorithm

+### Run

+Using google colab to training finetuning BERT combine neural networks.
+After, using file predict_text to test with real data.

 ## Data

 *Data description after preprocessing in Data folder*